sts10/medic/readme.markdown

 1. [Download the PwnedPasswords list](https://haveibeenpwned.com/Passwords) (11 GB compressed, 22GB extracted).
 2. Open your KeePass database in KeePassXC or whatever desktop app you use to open your database.
-3. Export your KeePass database to a CSV file (In KeePassXC: `Database` menu > "Export to CSv...")
+3. Export your KeePass database to a CSV file (In KeePassXC: `Database` menu > "Export to CSV...")
 (Heads up, this file includes your passwords, so be careful).
 4. Lock your KeePass database.
 5. Clone down this tool and set it up following the instructions above.
-6. Run Medic by entering the following command: `cargo run --release -- -h=pwnedpasswords.txt -c <my-database>.csv`
+6. Run Medic by entering the following command: `cargo run --release -- -h=pwnedpasswords.txt -c <my-exported-database>.csv`
 7. When finished, securely delete that exported CSV file.
 If on MacOS, run `srm <file_name>.csv`.
 On Ubuntu-based Linux distross, try `shred -ufv --iterations=45 <file_name>.csv`.
 Your sensitive data should now be safely deleted, but feel free to securely delete Medic itself if so inclined.

 ## To do